brainwt/Building-Energy-Signature-aka-CPM/README.md

 # Copyright
 ***BE-sig*** : ***B***uilding ***E***nergy ***sig***nature Toolkit Copyright (c) 2023
-KICT (subject to receipt of any required approvals from South Korea MOLIT) All rights reserved.
+Korea Institute of Civil Engineering and Building Technology, KICT (subject to receipt of any required approvals from South Korea Ministry of Land, Infrastructure and Transport, MOLIT).
+All rights reserved.

 If you have questions about your rights to use or distribute this code, please contact KICT at deukwookim@kict.re.kr.